jscottsmith/jscottsmith.github.io/docs/react-16s-stellar-new-portal-api/index.md

 - `<Artboard>` which will include _all_ our stateful interactivity.
 - `<ContextMenu>` to display menu options to the user

-It's important to note that the `<Window>` has some CSS to hide overflow in my use case that was absolutely necessary to have nifty rounded corners ðŸ˜œ.
+It's important to note that the `<Window>` has some CSS to hide overflow in my use case that was absolutely necessary to have nifty rounded corners 😜.

 Here's what it looks like.
 Be sure to click around on the artboard to see how the menu is cut-off by the window.
 Then enable the portal to fix the overflow issue and render to the root of the document.